-If this is your first visit, I recommend spending at least five days in London if this is your first visit to the capital of the United Kingdom.
-Five days in London is enough to get a good feel for the city.
-You can see the most famous tourist attractions, experience the local culture and history, enjoy food and drink.
-If you have more days, you can take day trips to Windsor Castle, Stonehenge, and Oxford nearby.
+I recommend spending at least five days in London if this is your first visit, which is enough to the most famous tourist attractions, experience the local culture and history, enjoy food and drink.
+If you have more days, you can take day trips to Windsor Castle, Stonehenge, and Oxford.

 |💖 Best Area for first-timers:||Covent Garden|

 |💎 Best luxury hotel:||Covent Garden Hotel, Firmdale Hotels|

 |🏨 Best mid-range hotel:||The Z Hotel Covent Garden|

 Overviews of the best areas to stay in London for first-timers